Introduction

 4. Minimal Pairs Intonation Practice:

-How to Do It: Practice sentences that differ only by intonation.
+How to Do It: Practice sentences that differ only by intonation to understand the importance of intonation in speech.

 Examples: